 Updates to ABI Fund Sectors and definitions

-As part of the ABI’s remit to keep the ABI Fund Sectors and definitions up to date and relevant, the ABI carried out a wide member and stakeholder consultation in 2020.
-Respondents supported the proposals, which were:
+As part of the ABI’s remit to keep the ABI Fund Sectors up to date and relevant, the ABI updates the defintions of the Sectors as necessary.
+Please see below for the recent updates:

-Refinitiv Lipper, who maintains and publishes the list of funds that are categorised within the ABI Fund Sectors (MasterList), has advised that the Sector changes will be made effective from 30th June 2021.
+Refinitiv Lipper maintains and publishes the list of funds that are categorised within the ABI Fund Sectors (MasterList).

 For any queries on moving funds or creating new funds, please contact Refinitiv directly on [email protected].
 For any questions on the definitions, please contact [email protected]